billiemead/cssonlyslider/README.md

 slid·er
 /ˈslīdər/

-1. a handle that may be moved horizontally or vertically or button that can be pushed to control an image.
+1. a handle that may be moved horizontally or vertically or button that can be pushed to control an image.<br />
-~~2. a small hamburger or other hot sandwich made with a soft bun.~~
+~~2. a small hamburger or other hot sandwich made with a soft bun.~~<br />

 Programmatically, a slider can be as simple as a set of boxes, set in a row with usually only one visible at a time, where either the user can navigate in-between or the display is automatic.